-- A. When play is in progress, not more than four floor players and one goalie are permitted on the playing surface at any one time. - B. Players may be substituted at any time from the player benches, provided that the player or players leaving the surface shall be within 3m (10') of their player's bench before any change is made. - C. The goalkeeper may be removed and another "player" substituted.
-Such substitute shall not be permitted the privileges of the goalkeeper. - D. When a goalkeeper leaves the goal area and proceeds to the player's bench for substitution, this must be done within 3m (10') of the bench area before the substitute may enter the game. - E. Players on the penalty bench, who are to be substituted after the penalty has expired, must proceed by the way of the playing surface and be at their own player's bench before any substitution can be made.

-- F. If the team substituting has possession of the puck and the substitution is made prematurely, the official shall stop play immediately and a face-off will take place at either the centre face-off spot or end zone face-off spot (whichever location gives advantage to the non-offending team).
-If the team does not have possession of the puck and makes an illegal substitution, the Referee shall assess a Minor Penalty. - G. For player changes during stoppages of play, the Referee conducting the face-off will assume the Referee's normal position for the ensuing face-off.
+- a) When play is in progress, not more than four floor players and one goalie are permitted on the playing surface at any one time. - b) Players may be substituted at any time from the player benches, provided that the player or players leaving the surface shall be within 3m (10') of their player's bench before any change is made. - c) The goalkeeper may be removed and another "player" substituted.
+Such substitute shall not be permitted the privileges of the goalkeeper. - d) When a goalkeeper leaves the goal area and proceeds to the player's bench for substitution, this must be done within 3m (10') of the bench area before the substitute may enter the game. - e) Players on the penalty bench, who are to be substituted after the penalty has expired, must proceed by the way of the playing surface and be at their own player's bench before any substitution can be made. - f) If the team substituting has possession of the puck and the substitution is made prematurely, the official shall stop play immediately and a face-off will take place at either the centre face-off spot or end zone face-off spot (whichever location gives advantage to the non-offending team).
+If the team does not have possession of the puck and makes an illegal substitution, the Referee shall assess a Minor Penalty. - g) For player changes during stoppages of play, the Referee conducting the face-off will assume the Referee's normal position for the ensuing face-off.
 The Referee not conducting the face off shall allow a five second interval during which the visiting team may make a change of players.
 After this five second interval has elapsed, the Referee not conducting the face off shall raise an arm to indicate that the visiting team may no longer change any players.
 With the arm still raised, the Referee shall allow the home team the opportunity to make a change of players (if they have not already done so).
 After another five seconds time interval, the Referee not conducting the face off shall drop the arm.
-This will indicate that the home team may no longer change any player(s).
-The Referee at the face off location shall blow the whistle and within five seconds drop the puck.
-When a team attempts to make a player change after the allotted time intervals, the Referee shall result in a Bench Minor Penalty.
+This will indicate that the home team may no longer change any player(s). - h) The Referee at the face off location shall blow the whistle and within five seconds drop the puck.
+When a team attempts to make a player change after the allotted time intervals, the Referee shall send the player(s) back to their bench.
+Any subsequent infraction of this procedure shall result in a Bench Minor Penalty.